jkomoros/boardgame/TUTORIAL.md

 #### Stacks and Components

-As you can see, stacks of cards are represented by type `MutableStack`.
+As you can see, stacks of cards are represented by type `MutableStack`, `MutableSizedStack`, or `MergedStack`.
+These are all different related types of a notion called a Stack.

 Stacks contain 0 or more **Components**.
 Components are anything in a game that can move around: cards, meeples, resource tokens, dice, etc. Each game type defines a complete enumeration of all components included in their game in something called a **ComponentChest**.
 We'll get back to that later in the tutorial.

 By default Stacks can grow to accomodate new components and have no empty spaces in the middle.
 Adding a new component to a slot in the middle of a stack would simply push components from there onward down a slot, and grow the stack by one.

 A SizedStack is a special kind of Stack that has a fixed number of slots, each of which may be empty or contain a single component.
 The default growable Stacks are useful in most instances, including representing a player's Hand or a Draw or Discard deck.
 SizedStacks are useful when there's a specific fixed size or where there might be gaps between components.
+A SizedStack can be used anywhere a normal Stack can.

 Each component is organized into exactly one **Deck**.
 A deck is a collection of components all of the same type.
 For example, you might have a deck of playing cards, a deck of meeples, and a deck of dice in a game.
 (The terminology makes most sense for cards, but applies to any group of components in a game.)
 The ComponentChest is simply an enumeration of all of the Decks for this game type.
 Memory has only has a single deck of cards, but other games will have significantly more decks.